andcri/rustyvault/Readme.md

 The passwords are encrypted before storage, using rsa key pairs.

-This is very much a work in progress and a nice way to learn different encryption systems with Rust
+This is very much a work in progress and a nice way to learn different encryption systems (and other concepts) with Rust

 **How to use it**